 Students entering and leaving the college via the Galileo building need to use the gates next to the gym each morning and afternoon.
 Please do not go through the foyer of the building.

 Once school has started for the day students must enter through the Dumbarton Road entrance – the side gate near the Business centre will be open until 9am.
-Students who arrive late (after the start of day 8.50am) must sign in at the student services office in the Socrates building.
-Senior students that have Session 1 Flexi class (late start) MUST sign in at Student Services when they arrive or they will be marked absent.
+Students who arrive late (after the start of day 8.50am) must sign in at the Student Support office in the Socrates building.
+Senior students that have Session 1 Flexi class (late start) MUST sign in at Student Support when they arrive or they will be marked absent.

 Please send a note to explain the lateness.
 Students who fail to bring a note (or have a parent call) will be required to attend detention at recess.